rootkovska/rootkovska.github.io/_posts/2015-12-17-Constitution.md

 From my perspective Ethereum is the (best?) result of the third iteration over this modern democracies struggle, that incorporates the contracts discipline and the BitCoin (blockchain) experience.
 I feel grateful to live at the same times of those guys.
 They fucking nailed the fucking issue down: dynamism in human organizations.
 They reduced [SAP](https://en.wikipedia.org/wiki/SAP_SE) to the point that everybody can have one, and many can use it; and by doing so, all the human activities can bubble bottom-up instead of being top-down directed.
 Master (Bruce) Lee would be proud of them.

-By having thousands of teams working in Ethernum-powered projects, every project would share the same information protocol, and all of them would be easily interconnected trough Ethernum's contracting capabilities, accounted trough Ethernum's currency, and certified against the public trust trough Ethernum's blockchain.
+By having thousands of teams working in Ethereum-powered projects, every project would share the same information protocol, and all of them would be easily interconnected trough Ethereum's contracting capabilities, accounted trough Ethereum's currency, and certified against the public trust trough Ethereum's blockchain.
 Automagically.

 And the first project should/could be to produce a common ruleset to protect us all.
 A kind of Constitution to map the currents humans rights to.
 A permanent, blockchained, evolutionary, ruleset.

-It is way better than a Constitution.
+It is way better than a static Constitution.